ItayShaul111/Reconstruction-Simulation/README.md

 ---

 ## 📄 Output Description

 Throughout the simulation, the user can:
-- Print plan status
+- Print the status of any plan
-- Advance time steps
+- Advance simulation steps
-- Log past actions
+- Change plan policies
+- Track action history
-- Close and output final results to console
+- Save and restore state
+- Terminate the simulation with a final report

 Sample output includes:
 - PlanID, settlement name